OpenClaw · Skill

 | "Invalid icon" | Icon name not in allowed list | Use one of: folder, book, file-text, database, package, archive, briefcase, inbox, layers, box |

-2. Verify the spaceId is correct with `list_spaces`
+status="all"or omit the status parameter entirely - Verify the spaceId is correct with

 - Some nodes are structural and don't have cached text content

-- Use `get_document` to get the full processed document text instead
+get_documentto get the full processed document text instead - Or use

 | Task | Tool | Example |